2014 Background & Mission Statement

 took place in January 1983 at the historic Van Alen

-Casino Theatre in Newport, R.I.
+Casino Theatre (now called the Stanford White Casino Theatre) in Newport, R.I.
 During its first five

 years exhibiting film, Flickers screened more than 475